FamkeKlop/8CC00---group-2/README.md

 Finally the visulalizations of the codes are gathered in the **visulations** folder.
 Including scatter plots, ROC-curces and confusion-matrices.

 ### Final Remarks
 All contributors to this project are: Laura Moiana, Giorgia Barra, David Keur, Kirsten Brusse, Jaleel Dibani, Roan Jacobs, Jort Lokers and Famke Klop.
-Special thanks to Francesca Grisoni and Dragan Bosnacki for provding the necessary data.
+Special thanks to Francesca Grisoni and Dragan Bosnacki for providing the necessary data.